Fresh Start Program

 H.Y.P.E Fresh Start Homeless Program

-Since 2007 the homeless rate has grown 20 % and is continuing to rise.
-The Hype Magazine and Raynbow Affair Magazine are doing our part, by going into different communities across the country, clothing the homeless, providing a Fresh Start Cleansing Pack which includes fresh shirts, socks, and under garments, along with soap, toothbrush, tooth paste, shower cloth and shower shoes.
-When you’re clean, you feel better and think better.
-The Fresh Cleansing Packs are a small jester to those of us who take simple necessities for granted, but to a homeless person it could help them get to the next level and help them with obtaining a new look on life.
-We believe, it is all of our jobs to help our community take care of our community!
+Since 2007 the homeless rate has grown 20 %.
+The Hype Magazine and Raynbow Affair Magazine are doing our part, by going into different communities across the country, clothing the homeless, providing a Fresh Start Cleansing Pack with fresh shirts, socks, undergarments, the FSC Pack will also include, soap, toothbrush toothpaste, shower cloth, and shower shoes… When you’re clean, you feel better and think clearly.
+It’s a small gesture to those of us who take simple necessities for granted, but to a homeless person, it could help them to the next level of a new look on life.
+It’s all of our jobs to help our community!

-To set-up your drop location please contact 301-579-4973.
+To set-up your drop location, please contact 301-579-4973.
 Drop off your new or “gently used” winter coat at any of our public collection sites.
-Please take time to join (H.Y.P.E.)
-How You Perceive Everything Inc. in our campaign to help the homeless, for more information please call 301-579-HYPE (4973)!
+Please take time to join How You Perceive Everything Inc in our campaign to help the homeless, for more information, please call 301-579-HYPE (4973)!